Sapne Suhane Ladakpan Ke: Plot

 Gunjan Sandhu, a fun-loving girl lives in Mumbai with her mother Sneha.
-Her father Akash lives for his business in Australia.
+Her father Akash leaves for his business in Australia.
 Suffering cancer, Sneha expresses concern for Gunjan to her sister Shail.
 Shy and introverted, Shail's daughter Rachana Garg hails from Benaras.
 Her father, Dayal wants to get her married off if she fails in her exams.
 As Sneha dies, Shail brings Gunjan to Benaras.
 With many difficulties Gunjan settles herself in Garg Family much to Dayal's dismay due to her city lifestyle and modern ideas.

 The Gargs later celebrate their son Mayank's return to home.
 Slowly the cousins Rachana and Gunjan turns friends.
 Rachana is interested in hockey.
 Later, Dayal also supports her, but fixes her wedding to Vihan, who flirts with Gunjan.
 She exposes him and the alliance is broken off.
 Gunjan and Mayank fall in love and try to elope but on the wedding day she rejects the idea of cheating parents and tells Mayank to return home and they return.
 Shail announces Mayank and Gunjan's wedding, but on the day, Charu marries him.

 Rachana, her boss Kabir and Gunjan expose Charu, who is jailed.
 Gunjan and Mayank marry.
 Working in Kabir's company, Rachana falls for him but he leaves her for caring for Bittu, his mentally ill brother.
 She decides to care for him and leaves.
 Mayank and Gunjan start fighting and part ways.